jyotirmayc/Nanites-Greenhouse-Control-System/docs/sensor_specs.md

 **Note:** In this project, some sensors are used in simulation mode.
 For real-world implementation, replace the potentiometer with an actual soil moisture sensor, and MQ2 should be calibrated for CO₂ detection.

+## 🔗 **Cloud Integration**

+All sensor data from the ESP32 hardware is transmitted via MQTT to the cloud-deployed IOTricity AI system.
+The Flask dashboard provides real-time visualization of all sensor readings with beautiful charts and responsive design.

+**Data Flow:** ESP32 → MQTT (HiveMQ) → Cloud AI → Flask Dashboard → WebSocket → Browser